Frequently Asked Questions

 What is Orion's goal?

-We want Orion to become the best browser for Mac.
+We want Orion to be the best browser for Apple devices.

 What is Orion based on?